 Running a small business back in the unsure times of the pandemic, supply chain problems, unstable labor market, and now high inflation is a real challenge.
 A challenge that can bring a lot of stress and frustration.
 Many consider closing their business because of constantly growing economic and psychological costs.
 It is a rather pessimistic vision that for some can become a reality.
 However, learn how you can run a small business in times of high inflation rates and still make money in 2023.

 How Does Inflation Influence Small Businesses?

 At first, it can be helpful to understand what inflation actually stands for.
 Generally speaking, inflation means nothing else than the increase in prices of goods and services.
-As a consequence, it leads to the lower purchasing power of money.
+As a consequence, it leads to a lower purchasing power of money.
 Or in another word, decreasing the value of money.

-What it means for small businesses is basically growing costs of materials, supplies, and services that are required to maintain a business.
+What it means for small businesses is basically the growing costs of materials, supplies, and services that are required to maintain a business.
 To cope with this situation, most small business owners will raise their prices.
-A business needs to do this to maintain its successful business during this time of inflation.
+A business needs to do this to maintain its successful business during this time of higher inflation.

 Or, as in for today, they have already done this.

 According to Forbes, prices today remain very high.
 On a month-over-month basis, CPI rose 0.4% in September—following a much softer 0.1% monthly gain in August.
 However, food prices, housing, and medical care saw higher price increases.

 - Rising prices